boobaGreen/-S2I-JS-base---sheep-counter/readme.md

 The choice of font was important and sought after because it was part of the design in a decisive way.
 I am very happy with what I found, I think it fits very well with the project as a whole.

-The design of the buttons and the lighting of the base plate are totally original and made after various less fortunate attempts, but in this process as in the others of the project I am happy to have created something original and totally autonomously, following a precise idea but also letting myself be guided by inspiration and attempts, let's say I followed a standard that I had in mind but I didn't hold back in experimenting with some variations on the theme, a bit like in jazz.
+The design of the buttons and the lighting of the base plate are totally original and made after various less fortunate attempts, but in this process as in the others of the project I am happy to have created something original and totally autonomously, following a precise idea but also letting myself be guided by inspiration and attempts, let's say I followed a standard that I had in mind but I didn't hold back in experimenting with some variations on the theme, a bit like in jazz Music.

 The design of the project has gone through many intermediate stages, one of the latest stages of progress is for example this: [Provisional version](https://boobagreen.github.io/Counter/)